Unit: 5th Battalion [Fmly.: 2/5th Battalion]

 The 1901 Census (RG 13/3050) shows the family living at South Drove, Swaton Fen, Lincolnshire.
 In 1911 (Census RG 14/19605) Benjamin was working as a “Waggoner” on Samuel Lamyman’s farm at North Kyme, Lincolnshire.
 His parents had moved to live in Ruskington, on Prince’s Lane.
 (1911 Census RG 14/19618)

 (N.B.
-Private CH/18328 William SMITH joined the Royal Marines in January 1914 and was training in Deal, Kent when War was declared.
+Private CH/18328 William SMITH (right), Benjamin’s younger brother, joined the Royal Marines in January 1914 and was training in Deal, Kent when War was declared.
 According to ‘The Lincolnshire Chronicle’ [27 November 1915] at that time he was based in Glasgow.)

 Benjamin’s Service Papers are not available having been destroyed during Second World War bombing.
 The SDGW database shows that he enlisted at Sleaford, Lincolnshire.
 By comparing the Service Records of men with adjacent Service Numbers, it seems highly likely that Benjamin attested as part of the “Derby Scheme“, on or about 11 December 1915.

-The Derby Scheme was an attempt to recruit further men into the Services.
-The Earl of Derby introduced the scheme in October 1915, whereby men could volunteer for the forces.
 They completed one day’s service and were the placed on reserve.
 They went home and waited to be called upon when they were needed.
+(Photo is the Derby Scheme Armband

 about the Derby Scheme.